 What Is Nucynta?

 Nucynta is the trade name for tapentadol, a prescription opioid.
-Nucynta is a newer opioid compound in comparison to morphine or other prescription painkillers, many of which have been around for decades.
+Nucynta is a newer opioid compound compared to morphine or other prescription painkillers, many of which have been around for decades.
 In the late 1990s, Johnson & Johnson partnered with Grunenthal to create new painkiller substances.
 The Food and Drug Administration approved Nucynta for sale in August 2008.
 It was the first new opioid painkiller to appear on the U.S. market in over 25 years.

 Since its approval, Nucynta has become a popular prescription painkiller.
 Physicians prescribe tapentadol for a range of issues, including acute and chronic pain.
 They commonly prescribe it for lower back pain as well as diabetic neuropathy.
-Nucynta comes in an extended release formula.
+Nucynta comes in an extended-release formula.
 Therefore, it’s an attractive option for people who seek long-term treatment with a medication that provides around-the-clock pain relief.
 Unfortunately, Nucynta’s properties also make it a large risk for abuse and overdose.

 What are the Nucynta Withdrawals?

-Doctors often prescribe Nucynta for long-term use because it’s available in extended release formulations.
+Doctors often prescribe Nucynta for long-term use because it’s available in extended-release formulations.
 However, using opioid painkillers for weeks or months at a time leads to physical dependence.
 One sign of dependence is increased tolerance, in which it takes more tapentadol to get the same effect.
 Another sign is withdrawal, a cluster of symptoms that occur when it has been a while since a person’s last dose of the drug.
 The Nucynta withdrawals include the following signs:

-- Restlessness or feeling “keyed up”
+- Restlessness or feeling “keyed up.”

 - Excess tear production